 Many teardrop trailer owners are also into Dutch Ovens (ovens made of cast iron).
 As a member of the camp cookery forum, I have been observing some of the camping menus (which look delicious).
 My dad has been an Iron Chef for nearly a decade and I have watched him cook up many tasty delights.
 For Christmas, my parents surprised me by giving me a 10″ dutch oven.
 I am excited about using it for the first time (soon I hope).
 It will eventually be housed in the jPod because I want to be cool like everyone else (ha ha)!
 Plus, I’d like the title of Iron Chef.
 Then maybe someday I’ll have a throw down with Bobby Flay.
 There is a picture of my dutch oven below.

 Senior Management & I both liked the idea of painting the walls of the galley.
 We chose a nice green color which goes well with the exterior paint of the jPod and would look good in nature & with a naturally finished cabinet.
 I chose to use an exterior grade primer & paint because the galley will be somewhat exposed to the elements when the hatch is open for use.
 See pictures below.

 Senior Management & I purchased some dishes for the jPod from REI.
-This past summer, my sister got married and as a thank-you for officiating at their wedding, my brother-in-law and sister gave me a gift card to REI.
-So we purchased Lexan dishes for the trailer.
+So we purchased Lexan dishes for the teardrop trailer kitchen.
 Lexan is virtually indestructible (the Nalgene bottles are made of it) and looks nice.
 We cannot wait to christen these dishes.
 Picture below.